 The role of banks as financial intermediaries and as capital raising agents directly affects the promotion of economic development.
-And this role needs to include the promotion of sustainable business practices and the protection of ecosystems and biodiversity.
+This role should include the promotion of sustainable business practices and the protection of ecosystems and biodiversity.

 As a responsible financial institution, RCBC is committed to uphold environmental and social responsibility in all its business activities.
 We recognize that balancing non-financial factors such as environmental and social safeguards with financial priorities is essential to being a good corporate citizen, and is fundamental to risk management and the larger interest of our stakeholders.